-This guide& explains what you need to know before& going to a hospital in France, as well as lists some of the best hospitals in Paris and the best hospitals in France, including hospitals in Lyon, Marseille, Nice, Toulouse, Bordeaux, Lille, Strasbourg, Rennes and Montpellier.
+This guide& explains what you need to know before& going to a hospital in France, as well as lists some of the best hospitals in Paris and the best hospitals in France, including hospitals in Lyon, Marseille, Nice, Toulouse, Bordeaux, Lille, Strasbourg, Rennes, and Montpellier.

 Hospital in French is hôpital or, more commonly, centre hospitalier.
 French hospitals can be found in the main French cities and bigger towns by following signs saying ‘CHR’ (regional hospitals), ‘CHS’ (specialist hospitals) or ‘CHU’ (university hospitals).

 There are two types of hospitals in France: state-run hôpitaux and privately run cliniques privées.
-Some private cliniques are state approved and work for the national health service, so your doctor (médecin traitant) may refer you to either a state hospital or private clinic.
+Some private cliniques are state-approved and work for the national health service, so your doctor (médecin traitant) may refer you to either a state hospital or private clinic.

 Unlike most countries, patients are able to go directly to specialists without prior referral from a French doctor; those seeking immediate special care can expect to receive it quicker.
-Read Exaptica’s guide on how to find and register with French doctors.
+Read Exaptica’s guide on how to register with French doctors.

 Not all hospitals in France, however, have emergency facilities; in some cases, rather than looking for the best hospitals in Paris or the best hospitals in France, you will instead need to check whether the hospital or clinic can offer the services you need.

 While there are several hospitals in Paris with English-speaking staff, this is not always the case for the rest of France.
 Some medical staff will have at least basic conversational skills otherwise bring a companion fluent in French if language could be a problem.
-You can also find an extensive list of French medical terms and phrases to help when visiting hospitals in France.
+You can also find an extensive list of French medical terms to help when visiting hospitals in France.

 Visiting hospitals in France: what you need